-When you start to translate the value of a phone call, agents understand that their job is not to get through the phone calls, but converting them into sales, according to Doug.
+When you start to translate the value of a phone call, agents understand that their job is not to get through the phone calls but to convert them into sales, according to Doug.

-🚀 Getting a little concerned about those metrics?
-Asksuite’s 2022 Report offers an insider’s view of hotels’ reservation and sales performance with data shared by hoteliers worldwide.
+Getting a little concerned about those metrics?
+Asksuite’s 2022 Report offers an insider’s view of hotel reservations and sales performance with data shared by hoteliers worldwide.
 Download now.
 It’s free!

 3. Metrics can’t be overlooked any longer

 Many hotels are still getting acquainted with indicators.
 You can’t just look at how many reservations you’re getting.
-Hotels need to also look at conversion, call-capture rates, email exchanges, RevPar, occupancy rates, chat exchanges, ADR per night sold, or any inquires.
+Hotels also need to look at conversion, call-capture rates, email exchanges, RevPar, occupancy rates, chat exchanges, ADR per night sold, any other metric.

-Ideally, Doug shares hotels should have a way to tag what a good conversion number is.
+Ideally, Doug shares that hotels should have a way to identify what a good conversion number is.
 And there is no right answer.
 Hotels should benchmark against themselves.
-It depends on your category, how competitive your marketing is, and the property size.
+It all depends on your category, how competitive your marketing is, and the property size.

-- 🎓 Doug’s expert tip: rate maximization is where you want Sales & Reservation teams to sell high price rooms with no discounts.
-The key is in tracking what types of questions you’re getting through each channel and comparing that to your bookings.
+- Doug’s expert tip: Rate maximization is where you want Sales & Reservation teams to sell high price rooms with no discounts.
+The key is in tracking what types of questions you’re getting through each channel and comparing that information to your bookings.

-Here is a good place to start: Calculate the average revenue sold per booking by dividing the total revenue by the number of bookings by person or department.
+Here is a good place to start: Calculate the average revenue sold per booking by dividing the total revenue by the total number of bookings.

 4. Have you stayed with us before?

-The fundamentals of in-house training should encompass who is the guest, and your product.
+The fundamentals of in-house training should encompass who the guest is, and your product.
 Not all profiles are either business or leisure, Doug warns.

 There is a story.
 There is a context.
-You need to train people to know the traveler, learn their habits, their preferences, and draw patterns.
+You need to train people to know the traveler, learn their habits, their preferences, and find patterns.

-🎧 In this insightful chat full of practical examples and tips, Jutta Moore explains how to master Hotel Sales using commissions and bring in more revenue.
+n this insightful chat full of practical examples and tips, Jutta Moore explains how to bring in more revenue and master Hotel Sales by using commissions..
 Hit play!

 Doug illustrates further, “Someone says, ‘Oh, what is your hotel like?’
 [And staff will say,] ‘It’s 200 rooms, it has a pool and a restaurant, bar and room service.’
-It could be a $ 100-a-night hotel or a 5k room hotel, and they say the same things.
-I was just in the Baja Peninsula, I’m almost 50 years old, and I saw my first whale breaching across.
+It could be a $ 100-a-night hotel or a $5k room hotel, and they say the same things.
+I was just in the Baja Peninsula, I’m almost 50 years old, and I saw my first whale breaching across [the water].
 Heck, I would pay $100 more for a chance to see a whale!
 So, teach staff to tell the story.”